OliverEvans96/instant-docs/src/pages/docs/backend.md

 ---

 You can use Instant on the server as well!
-This can be especially useful for running scripts or running sensitive application logic.
+This can be especially useful for running scripts, custom auth flows, or sensitive application logic.

 ## Admin SDK